Lurkars/gloomhavensecretariat/README.md

   - <details>
       <summary>SPOILER WARNING: Envelope X</summary>

-      > To add Envelope X, add the following Edition Data Url under *Data Management* `./assets/data/gh-envx.json` and enable it.
+      > To add Envelope X, enable it under *Data Management*, then type the complete secret into the *Character Filter* (not case-sensitive).
     </details>

 ### Short term plans